-The minute the cooler temperatures begin to make their way through my area, it's slow cooker season.
-Let's celebrate the change in weather with the best slow cooker beef and bean chili recipe you'll ever make.
+The minute the cooler temperatures begin to make their way through, it's slow cooker season.
+Celebrate the change in weather with the best slow cooker beef and bean chili recipe.

 Using a slow cooker is one of my favorite things to do, and I love using it for my pepperoncini pot roast sliders or for braising boneless short ribs in a decadent tomato sauce.
 This is my go-to chili recipe and I know it will be yours too.